munificent/craftinginterpreters/book/jumping-back-and-forth.md

 ^code op-loop (1 before, 1 after)

-See, literally the only difference from `OP_JUMP` is a subtraction instead of an addition.
+The only difference from `OP_JUMP` is a subtraction instead of an addition.
 Disassembly is similar too:

 ^code disassemble-loop (1 before, 1 after)